MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 - BC Admin
 - D365 Admin

-Business Central doesn't offer granular, object-level permissions at this time so that only specific administrators can configure Copilot.
+Business Central doesn't yet offer granular, object-level permissions so that only specific administrators can configure Copilot.

 ## Next steps

 After you enable and consent to the features, you're ready to try them out.
 Go to: